userzimmermann/robotframework-tools/README.md

     %Keyword @{{listvar}}

 This way you can also pass Python variables directly to a Robot Keyword.
-If the `Robot` can't find the varibale in its own dictionary, lookup is first extended to IPython's `user_ns` (shell level) and finally to Python's `builtins`.
+If the `Robot` can't find the variable in its own dictionary, lookup is first extended to IPython's `user_ns` (shell level) and finally to Python's `builtins`.